 Why did the judge comment that Google's data collection was 'confused'?

 a secret mode (privacy mode) function that allows you to browse without recording your browsing history.
-At a hearing on Google's 'data collection issues for users using privacy modes,' a judge reportedly commented that he was 'confused' about data collection in privacy modes, raising doubts about Google's attitude. . .
+At a Google hearing on ``data collection issues for users who use privacy mode,'' a judge reportedly commented that he was ``confused'' about data collection in privacy mode, casting doubt on Google's stance. .

-Judge in Google case disturbed that 'incognito' users are tracked --BNN Bloomberg
+Judge in Google case disturbed that 'incognito' users are tracked - BNN Bloomberg